Rockets of Today

 Their original idea was to use a conventional ablative heat shield.
 Once they switched to making the ship’s skin out of steel, they dropped this and actually said they would just leave the metal exposed and polish it very brightly.
 This would reflect away most heat (which is radiated by glowing air in the shock front) and they would use liquid cooling to dissipate the rest — the liquid in question being unburned propellant, which means that if you don’t have tons to spare, you can’t come back down.
 (TMBG prophesied this when they sang “They run out of gas, the plane can never land.”)
 The fuel would not return to the tank, but boil out through pinholes in the shield surface.
 By their calculations this wastage would still come out lighter than an ablative shield over carbon fiber.

 Early designs for the lunar ship showed solar panels wrapped around the upper body, and four stubby legs.
-Newer ones have solar panels on five articulated wings, which should make quite a bit more juice, and longer legs to handle uneven ground.
-The old plan had a ring of twelve midsized rocket motors that angle out the sides at the bottom of the crew cabin, to land and take off without blowing too much dust and gravel off the surface.
+Newer ones show solar panels on five articulated wings, which should make quite a bit more juice, and longer legs to handle uneven ground.
+The old plan had a ring of twelve midsized rocket motors that angle out the sides at the bottom of the crew cabin, high off the ground, to land and take off without blowing too much dust and gravel off the surface.
 In the new one, there are eighteen smaller thrusters which are mounted in protruding pods so they can point straight down.

 If they get the heat shielding solution to a dependable state, the capability to refuel in orbit will make this a step beyond all other capsules and spaceplanes.
 It would be in every sense a true spaceship — humanity’s first — because with fully refilled tanks it can go to almost any planet or asteroid in the solar system.
 This would allow a large number of flights to get to Mars affordably... but not safely.
 The ship won’t have fuel to orbit Mars; it can only stop itself from whizzing right past the planet by plunging into the atmosphere, at which point it has no way to back out or abort, and little choice about where to land.
 It won’t even have fuel to come home with.
 This approach suits Elon’s dream of populating a large colony there, but is badly suited to initial exploration.
 There is probably some way to redesign an exploratory mission so it can use Starship, but as yet no such plan has come from SpaceX.
 Everything they’ve proposed is oriented toward colonization, and their only plan for returning to Earth is to manufacture tons of fuel out of the water and carbon dioxide they find there, which might take years.